-It is important that you read your outboard engine manual carefully and become completely familiar with the operation as well as necessary maintenance on the engine and propulsion systems.
+It is important that you read the outboard engine manual carefully and become completely familiar with the operation as well as necessary maintenance on the engine and propulsion systems.
 Pay careful attention to the sections on winterization if you live in freezing climates.
-Extensive damage can result if proper winter storage is not followed in freezing climates.
+Extensive damage can result if proper winter storage is not followed.
 Contact your Regal dealer for information regarding technical issues and parts.
-Also, refer to the maintenance section of this manual.
+Refer to the maintenance section of this manual for further information.

 AVOID SERIOUS INJURY OR DEATH!
-READ ALL MANUFACTURER'S OUTBOARD ENGINE AND PROPULSION OWNER'S MANUALS BEFORE OPERATING YOUR VESSEL.
+READ ALL MANUFACTURER'S ENGINE AND PROPULSION OWNER'S MANUALS BEFORE OPERATING YOUR VESSELS.

-This chapter is intended to give general information about the location and function of typical outboard engine and controls.
+This chapter is intended to give general information about the location and function of a typical engine and controls.
 Control systems and engines may vary from model to model.
 Refer to the specific engine owner's manual for your equipment that would include the following information and much more in greater detail and accuracy.